apache/couchdb/README.rst

 For more detail, read the README-DEV.rst file in this directory.

-Basically you just have to install the needed dependencies which are documented in the install docs and then run `./configure && make`.
+Basically you just have to install the needed dependencies which are documented in the install docs and then run ``./configure && make``.

-You don't need to run `make install` after compiling, just use `./dev/run` to spin up three nodes.
-You can add haproxy as a caching layer in front of this cluster by running `./dev/run --with-haproxy --haproxy=/path/to/haproxy` .
-You will now have a local cluster listening on port `5984`.
+You don't need to run ``make install`` after compiling, just use ``./dev/run`` to spin up three nodes.
+You can add haproxy as a caching layer in front of this cluster by running ``./dev/run --with-haproxy --haproxy=/path/to/haproxy`` .
+You will now have a local cluster listening on port 5984.

 For Fauxton developers fixing the admin-party does not work via the button in Fauxton.
-To fix the admin party you have to run `./dev/run` with the `admin` flag, e.g. `./dev/run --admin=username:password`.
+To fix the admin party you have to run ``./dev/run`` with the ``admin`` flag, e.g. ``./dev/run --admin=username:password``.
 If you want to have an admin-party, just omit the flag.

 Cryptographic Software Notice